 Summers are not friendly in Texas, and the forest will be unique, but the chance for overgrowth will be significant, and this is when most snakes will be out, so there are many dangers out there.

 Fall introduces another set of different issues to prepare for from hurricanes, and epic levels of rainfall (4+ inches in a night is possible).

 This season will require an understanding of the weather and knowing the best placements for camp setup to ensure that you wouldn’t get washed out if one of these downpours happened at night.

 Hurricanes can be understood and measured as the expected time to make landfall, but you will want to know and be out prior as the winds can amp up long before the water and the forest is full of deadfall you don’t want to be exposed to.

 In the winter, many try this trail as they will experience only the tail end of hurricane season and deer hunting season while also not typically reaching excruciating heat and humidity levels.

 There are two different lengths depending on your wants from a thru-hike.
 The complete LSHT with all loops comes in at 129 miles in length, and these loops can take you. out to some quality sites and sounds, but how long is the Lone Star Hiking Trail from end to end without loops?

-To thru-hike, the actual main trail is a 96 miles end-to-end trail with 13 sections that takes you through some of the most awe-inspiring parts of the national forest and provides you a glimpse of the better sides of Texas.
+To thru-hike, the actual main trail is a 96 miles end-to-end trail with 13 sections that take you through some of the most awe-inspiring parts of the national forest and provides you a glimpse of the better sides of Texas.